KPkoodit/FullStackOpen/osa0/UusiMuistiinpano04/kaavio04.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing JavaScript from the file that causes fetching the JSON data from the server.
+    Note right of browser: The browser starts executing JavaScript from the file and it causes fetching the JSON data from the server.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server